syscover/crm/README.md

-# CRN App to Laravel 5
+# CRM to Laravel 5

 ## Installation